JeppeKlitgaard/jeppe.science/content/thoughts/my-great-big-software-wishlist/index.md

 yet somehow in 2022 a good solution has yet to be specified and implemented.

 There is a very promising property, `font-variation-emoji`, that is part of the CSS Font Module 4 Specification draft, but even though the [solution was proposed in 2017](https://github.com/w3c/csswg-drafts/issues/352), it still has not made its way into browsers.
 Argh!

 Wishlist:
-- [ ] Finalisation of CSS Font Module 4 Specification -([issue](https://www.w3.org/TR/css-fonts-4/))
+- [ ] Finalisation of CSS Font Module 4 Specification - ([issue](https://www.w3.org/TR/css-fonts-4/))
 - [ ] Implementation of CSS Font Module 4 Specification in major browsers

-## Lulu split columnar keyboard
+## Aysu Split Keyboard

-I recently took a plunge into the literature surrounding custom and exotic keyboards, and now I desperately want to get my hands on a [Lulu](https://boardsource.xyz/projects/60de24d6847112054777bbdd) split columnar keyboard and begin practicing the `Colemak DH` keyboard layout.
+I recently took a plunge into the literature surrounding custom and exotic keyboards, and now I desperately want to get my hands on an Aysu keyboard from SplitKB and begin practicing the `Colemak DH` keyboard layout.

 Ideally I wouldn't mind spinning up my own custom keyboard hardware at some point, but that won't be in the near future.

-- [ ] Another Group-Buy round of the Lulu
+Wishlist:
-- [ ] Lulu available as a regular, stocked product
+- [ ] Aysu released

 ## Windows

 I am sure you'll be familiar with *love-hate* relationships – my relationship with